 General Guidance

-Where appropriate, the licensee may choose the implementation methods they determine are best, provided those methods meet the intent of the rule.
-Therefore, inspectors different methods comply with some of the Part 37 requirements.
+Where appropriate, the licensee may choose the implementation methods that they determine are best, provided those methods meet the intent of the rule.
+Therefore, inspectors may observe licensees using different methods to comply with some of the Part 37 requirements.
 A determination regarding compliance with NRC requirements should be based on direct observation of work activities, testing of communications, monitoring, and detection systems, interviews with licensee workers, demonstrations by appropriate workers performing tasks regulated by the NRC, and where appropriate, a review of selected records within the scope of the program requirements for each of the three focus areas.
 A direct examination of these licensed activities and discussions with workers should provide an inspector with reasonable assurance of a licensee’s ability to control and secure risk-significant radioactive materials.

-For licensees who indicate or assert that compliance with Part 37 is not necessary because they do not possess risk-significant radioactive material equal to or exceeding category 2 quantities, the inspector verify that the licensee correctly understands the requirements relative to aggregated quantities, and are correct in their assertion that Part 37 does not apply to their licensed activities.
+For licensees who indicate or assert that compliance with Part 37 is not necessary because they do not possess risk-significant radioactive material equal to or exceeding category 2 quantities, the inspector will verify that the licensee correctly understands the requirements relative to aggregated quantities, and are correct in their assertion that Part 37 does not apply to their licensed activities.
 For combinations of material, the inspector should confirm that the licensee uses the sum-of-fractions method (also known as the unity rule) to determine whether they possess a category 1 or category 2 quantity of radioactive material.
-If inspectors determine that licensees should have implemented the requirements of Part 37, regional management shall be notified immediately.
+If inspectors determine that licensees should have implemented the requirements of Part 37 but have not done so, regional management shall be notified immediately.
 If relief or an exemption from any of the rule requirements have been granted to a licensee, the inspector shall verify compliance with any alternative provisions imposed as a condition of the relief or exemption, in lieu of the guidance in this inspection procedure applicable to the requirement.

 To the maximum extent possible, the inspections under this procedure should be performed in conjunction with the routine health and safety inspection of the licensee conducted under IMC 2800.
-The Inspection Manual Chapters and Inspection Procedures (IPs) listed in Enclosure of IMC 2800 comprise the inspection program for material licensees.
+The Inspection Manual Chapters and Inspection Procedures (IPs) listed in Enclosure 1 of IMC 2800 comprise the inspection program for material licensees.
 This procedure is the Part 37 security addition to the IP 87100-series of procedures for routine inspections.
 Inspection results should be documented in accordance with IMC 2800.
-Furthermore, the Web Based Licensing (WBL) tracking system should be updated to reflect the completed inspection and any violations identified. nationally tracked source, the inspection should examine compliance with the provisions of 10 CFR 20.2207.
+Furthermore, the Web Based Licensing (WBL) tracking system should be updated to reflect the completed inspection and any violations identified.
+For any nationally tracked source, the inspection should examine compliance with the provisions of 10 CFR 20.2207.